-Minks, foxes, and raccoons are the animals who usually come to mind when people think of animals who are killed for their fur, but countless other species are also exploited for their feathers, fur, and skins.
-From the tiniest silkworm to the largest llama, all animals used by the clothing industry suffer—and most pay with their lives.
+Minks, foxes, and chinchillas usually come to mind when the subject of fur comes up, but countless other species are also exploited to make clothing.
+From the tiniest silkworm to the largest llama, animals used by the clothing industry all suffer—and most pay with their lives.

 Silk is the fiber that silkworms weave to make cocoons.
 The so-called “silkworm” is actually a domesticated insect who, in nature, goes through the same stages of metamorphosis—egg, larval, pupal, and adult—that all moths do.
 Silk is derived from the cocoons of larvae, so most of the insects raised by the industry don’t live past the pupal stage, as they are steamed or gassed alive inside their cocoons.

 Approximately 3,000 silkworms die to make every pound of silk.
-While worms can’t show their distress in ways that humans easily recognize, such as screaming, anyone who has ever seen earthworms startle when their dark homes are uncovered must acknowledge that worms are sensitive; they produce endorphins and have a physical response to pain.
+While worms can’t show their distress in ways that humans easily recognize, such as screaming, anyone who has ever seen earthworms startle when their dark homes are uncovered must acknowledge that they are sensitive and fear for their lives.
+They also produce endorphins and have a physical response to pain.

-Contrary to what many consumers think, “shearling” is not sheared wool; the term refers to the sheep.
-A shearling is a yearling sheep who has been shorn once.
-A shearling garment is made from a sheep or lamb shorn shortly before slaughter.
-The skin is tanned with the wool still on it.
-It can take 25 to 45 individual sheep hides to make just one shearling garment.
+Contrary to what many consumers think, “shearling” is not sheared wool; it is actually the sheep’s skin tanned with the wool still attached to it.
+“Shearling” refers to the sheep: A shearling is a yearling sheep who has been shorn just once, and a shearling garment is made from a sheep or lamb shorn shortly before slaughter.
+It can take dozens of individual sheep skins to make just one shearling garment.

 Karakul Lamb Fur

-Also called “astrakhan,” “broadtail,” or “Persian wool,” karakul lamb fur comes from lambs who were killed as newborns or while still in their mothers’ wombs.
-Because their unique, highly prized curly fur begins to unwind and straighten within three days of birth, many karakul lambs are slaughtered when they are only 1 or 2 days old.
-In order to get a karakul fetus’ hide—which is called “broadtail” in the industry and which is valued for its exceptional smoothness—the mother’s throat is cut and her abdomen slashed open to remove the developing lamb.
-A mother typically gives birth to three lambs before being slaughtered along with her fourth fetus, about 15 to 30 days before he or she is due to be born.
-As many as 4 million karakul lambs are slaughtered for their fur every year.
+Karakul lamb fur is, according to one fashion editor, “the cruelest and most vicious fur.”
+Designer Stella McCartney has likened wearing it to “wearing a fetus.”
+Also called “Astrakhan” or “Persian wool,” it comes from lambs who were killed as newborns or while still in their mothers’ wombs.
+Because their unique, highly prized curly fur begins to straighten within three days of birth, many Karakul lambs are slaughtered when they are only 1 or 2 days old.
+In order to obtain the skin of a Karakul fetus—which is also called “broadtail” in the industry and valued for its smoothness—the mother’s throat is cut and her abdomen slashed open to extract the unborn lamb.

-You can help put an end to the suffering of all these animals by refusing to wear any clothing made from the skins of animals.
-Check out PETA’s cruelty-free clothing guide for tips on where you can find compassionate fashion.
+You can help put an end to the suffering of all these animals by refusing to wear any clothing made from the skin or hair of animals.
+Check out PETA’s cruelty-free clothing guide to learn where you can find compassionate fashion.